abirelmaazouz/Bitcoin-User-Interface-using-LSTM/README.md

 Libraries create the interface:

-Tkinter
+- Tkinter
-from tkinter : messagebox
+- from tkinter : messagebox
-customtkinter
+- customtkinter
-Libraries to diplay plots and pie charts:
+\nLibraries to diplay plots and pie charts:

-matplotlib
+- matplotlib
-From matplotlip : FigureCanvasTkAgg, Figure, animation, style Library for the data :
+- From matplotlip : FigureCanvasTkAgg, Figure, animation, style
+\n Library for the data :

-yfiance
+- yfiance

-Other useful libraries :
+\n Other useful libraries :

-PIL
+- PIL
-datetime
+- datetime
-requests
+- requests
-os
+- os
-pandas
+- pandas
-numpy
+- numpy

-BTCRYPTO Plateform is a graphical user interface constructed with Tkinter python.
+\n BTCRYPTO Plateform is a graphical user interface constructed with Tkinter python.
 The design of the interface has been updated with the custom Tkinter library.
 The platform enables the potential bitcoin investor to have enough information about the bitcoin market and rather he should invest or not.
 A Twitter API is used to display the last bitcoin information tweets from the Twitter account @BTCTN.

 Frames of the interface :

-Start page (main page)
+- Start page (main page)
-User cryptocurrency portfolio visualisation
+- User cryptocurrency portfolio visualisation
-Current Bitcoin market
+- Current Bitcoin market
-Bitcoin useful informations
+- Bitcoin useful informations
-Twitter page, useful recent tweets about bitcoin Prediction prices for the 7 next days ( dowloawded from the machine learning part with a CSV file) **RUN
+- Twitter page, useful recent tweets about bitcoin
+- Prediction prices for the 7 next days ( dowloawded from the machine learning part with a CSV file)
+- - Prediction prices for the 6 next months ( dowloawded from the machine learning part with a CSV file) **RUN

 To run everything and have good results, you should first run the machine learning algorithm to download future bitcoin prices and then the BTCRYPTO platform algorithm to be able to display predictions on the graphical user interface.